calvinckho/restvo-site/server/markdown/privacy-policy.md

 <span id="Updates" class="anchor"></span>**15.
 PRIVACY POLICY UPDATES**

-Ionic may update this Privacy Policy from time to time in our sole discretion to reflect changes to our information and privacy practices.
-Ionic will post any updated Privacy Policy on this page at https:// ionicframework.com/privacy or in the Ionic Services, or with any notice to individual users if required by applicable law.
-Continued use of the Ionic Services after any such modifications constitutes acceptance to any such modified Privacy Policy.
-Ionic encourages you to review this Privacy Policy regularly for any changes.
+Restvo may update this Privacy Policy from time to time in our sole discretion to reflect changes to our information and privacy practices.
+Restvo will post any updated Privacy Policy on this page at https:// Restvoframework.com/privacy-policy or in the Restvo Services, or with any notice to individual users if required by applicable law.
+Continued use of the Restvo Services after any such modifications constitutes acceptance to any such modified Privacy Policy.
+Restvo encourages you to review this Privacy Policy regularly for any changes.
 The date of last revision is shown at the “*Last Updated*” legend at the top of this page.

-If you have any questions regarding our Privacy Policy, the practices of this site, or your dealings with us, please feel free to email us at privacy@ionicframework.com.
+If you have any questions regarding our Privacy Policy, the practices of this site, or your dealings with us, please feel free to email us at privacy@Restvoframework.com.

 <span id="Euro" class="anchor"></span>**EUROPEAN PRIVACY POLICY**